Mine Ban Policy

 Colombia reported completion of the destruction of its stockpile of 18,531 antipersonnel mines on 24 October 2004.

-Colombia has not reported in detail on the intended purposes and actual uses of its retained mines, as agreed by States Parties, but in 2011 Colombia informed the Monitor that the mines were “used for training the humanitarian demining units [of the armed forces], in the use of equipment for mine clearance.”
-It also stated that antipersonnel mines discovered during mine clearance are destroyed on site and not kept for training purposes.
+Colombia has not reported in detail on the intended purposes and actual uses of its retained mines, as agreed by States Parties, but in 2011, Colombia informed the Monitor that the mines were “used for training the humanitarian demining units [of the armed forces], in the use of equipment for mine clearance.”

-On 24 November 2016, FARC-EP and the Colombian government signed an agreement to end the armed conflict and build peace, including through mine clearance.
-Some FARC commands have reportedly not cooperated with the peace process and remain as guerrillas, but their numbers are uncertain.
+On 24 November 2016, FARC and the Colombian government signed a final agreement committing both parties to end their long-running armed conflict and build peace, including through mine clearance.
+FARC ex-combatants established a civil organization in 2017 to contribute to survey and mine clearance activities.

 The CCCM was established in 2000 and has local sections in 22 of the 32 departments of Colombia.